-Sometimes completing breast cancer treatments such as chemotherapy, hormone therapy and radiation therapy may be difficult.
+Sometimes completing breast cancer treatments such as chemotherapy, hormone therapy and radiation therapy may be hard.
 For example, when :

 Even though it may be hard, it is vital to follow your treatment plan.
-Medications, such as oral chemotherapy and hormone therapy (tamoxifen and aromatase inhibitors), only work if you take them correctly (as prescribed).
+Medications, such as oral chemotherapy and hormone therapy (tamoxifen and aromatase inhibitors), only work if you take them as prescribed.
 And, radiation therapy is most effective when you finish the entire course.

 Learn about getting good care (quality of care).

-If you are suffering from side effects, tell your provider right away.
+If you have side effects, tell your provider right away.
 He/she may be able to help.
 Having fewer side effects can help you complete your treatment plan.

 Learn more about transportation and lodging assistance.

 Learn more about financial assistance for prescription drugs and other treatment costs.

 Prescription drug costs can quickly become a financial burden for you and your family.
 Medicare and many insurance providers offer prescription drug plans.
 One may already be included in your policy or you may be able to buy an extra plan for prescriptions.